 Please navigate to the Solutions tab -> Click on the category and open the article part of the folder.

-Kindly click on Edit within the Article Properties and tick the checkbox next to "Unpublish the article from the portal."
+Kindly click on Edit option on the Top right corner of the page.
+You will be able to see the option 'Unpublish' when you click on the drop down on Publish on the top right corner.
 This would move the article from the portal and save the content under the draft.

 When an article is published, there is a message at the bottom which says "Did you find it helpful?" which is basically a yes or no question.
 Upon giving a negative feedback, it creates a new ticket within the portal.
 Feedback on the article is visible in the Feedback section in the specific Article View page.